phpugl/PhpuglTwitterBootstrapBundle/Resources/doc/index.rst

 Introduction
 ------------

-PhpuglTwitterBootstrapBundle is a configurable twitter bootstrap bundle.
-It compiles with the help of *leafo/lessphp* the twitter bootstrap less file to stylesheet.
-The different to other bundles it is simple to use and it allows to modify the *variables.less* via config.yml.
+PhpuglTwitterBootstrapBundle is a configurable Twitter bootstrap bundle.
+It compiles with the help of *leafo/lessphp* the Twitter bootstrap less file to stylesheet.
+The difference to other bundles is, that it is simple to use and it allows to modify the *variables.less* via config.yml.

 Installation